eascodes/100-days-code/log.md

 **Thoughts** This cash register function is definitely testing my abilities!
 I realized that a lot of my calculations were off by 1 or 2 pennies, and then learned about floating point arithmetic on JavaScript.
 I am planning to multiply everything by 100 for the calculations to work around this complication.
 This is a good learning experience about the importance of keeping code as simple as possible so it's easier to make variable changes when needed.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 92: January 30, 2021

+**Today's Progress**: Today I worked on the applied JavaScript projects for the freeCodeCamp JavaScript course.
+I am on the final project, which is a cash register function.

+**Thoughts** I made some progress with the function today by fixing the calculations to account for floating point arithmetic.
+I'm hoping to wrap up the challenge tomorrow.

+**Link(s) to work** https://www.freecodecamp.org/eascodes